craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ____________________________________________________________
 ## Lab 4: Planning and configuring directory synchronization

-### Exercise 1: Preparing for Directory Synchonisation
+### Exercise 1: Prepare for directory synchonisation

 1. On **LON-DC1**, signed in as **ADATUM\Administrator**.